 A central point of contention has been the church’s handling of abuse reports through its internal helpline.
 While the church states the helpline is a resource to provide guidance and ensure proper reporting, critics allege its true purpose is to manage the church’s legal risk.

 - Confidentiality over Transparency: Survivors and their families who used the helpline often did so with the expectation of a confidential, pastoral conversation.
 However, the information they provided was reportedly used by the church’s legal team to assess its potential liability, raising questions about the true purpose and integrity of the process.
+Critics further argue that the LDS Church’s helpline functions as a ‘risk management playbook’ designed to insulate the Church from liability and public scrutiny, rather than serving as a genuine resource for abuse survivors.

 The Alleged “Paper Trail” of Transfers